-The data analyzed in this study suggests a number of gaps between an ideal representative profile and the real profile of entering class to the Engineering School.
-To increase the geographic, type of school and gender distributions in our entering first year engineering students:
+The data analyzed in this study suggest a number of strategies to increase the geographic and type of school represented in our entering first year engineering students:

-- Since the representation from public schools in San Juan is very low, especially for female students, mechanism should be developed to make it possible for this underrepresented segment of our population to attend the College of Engineering of the University of Puerto Rico - A survey should be developed to better understand why the underrepresented students by geographical

-- area and by type of school are not attending our college.
-The model presented by Anderson-Rowland of Arizona State University could be followed (1,2) - Informing the students of the starting salaries for entry level engineers seems to be a strong motivator to study engineering as shown by Richard W. Heckel of Michigan Technological University (4,5,6) - Sponsoring high schools in areas of low recruitment by developing programs where the students learn about engineering increases the pool of talented students applying.
-The article by Yates, et al. provides a model where a major corporation provided the financial support to pay special attention to underrepresented high schools (7) - Implement the success rate performance criteria as a measurement of the Admissions Office ability to attract the right applicants to our school.
+- Since the representation from public schools in San Juan is very low, especially for female students, mechanism should be developed to make it possible for this underrepresented segment of our population to attend the College of Engineering of the University of Puerto Rico - A survey should be developed to better understand why the underrepresented students by geographical area and by type of school are not attending our college.
+The model presented by Anderson-Rowland of Arizona State University could be followed ^(1,2) - Informing the students of the starting salaries for entry level engineers seems to be a strong motivator to study engineering as shown by Richard W. Heckel of Michigan Technological University ^(4,5,6) - Sponsoring high schools in areas of low recruitment by developing programs where the students learn about engineering increases the pool of talented students applying.
+The article by Yates, et al. provides a model where a major corporation provided the financial support to pay special attention to underrepresented high schools (7)